Irina-Ivanovitch/Mapping_Skalisty_Military/README.md

 5- The ObjectsFree-Types.xml file to validte the objects on your server, just copy all the lines from the file and paste them into your own types.xml file.

+6- The cfgeffectarea.json file allows you to add no-toxic fog on the islands, just copy all the lines from the file and paste them into your own cfgeffectarea.json file.